 MBA mortgage applications fell by 3.3%

-According to an MBA (Mortgage Bankers Association) survey, the US (IVV) (SPY) (VOO) MBA Index fell 3.3% in the week ending on March 11, 2016.
-MBA mortgage applications gained by 0.2% in the preceding week of March 11, 2016.
+According to the Mortgage Bankers Association of America, the US (IVV) (SPY) (VOO) MBA (Mortgage Bankers Association) index fell 3.3% in the week ending on March 18, 2016.
+MBA mortgage applications fell by the same percentage in the week ending on March 11, 2016.
 Since February 19, 2016, MBA mortgage applications are contracting.
-The fixed 30-year mortgage rate rose by 5 basis points and closed at 3.94% for the week ending on March 11, 2016.
-During the same week, the building permit number stood at 1,167—compared to 1,202 in the week ending on March 4.
+The fixed 30-year mortgage rate fell by 1 basis points and closed at 3.9% for the week ending on March 18, 2016.

 However, real estate stocks such as Simon Property Group (SPG), General Growth Properties (GGP), and the Macerich Company (MAC) rose 9%, 3%, and 1.4%, respectively, from February 1, 2016, to March 18, 2016.

-In the next part, we’ll analyze the main indicators that will come out in the next week and how it will impact the Market.
+In the next part, we’ll analyze the main indicators that will come out in the next week.
+We’ll discuss how the indicators will impact the Market.